-A microsatellite is a tract of repetitive DNA in which certain DNA motifs (ranging in length from 1-6 or more base pairs) are repeated, typically 5-50 times [10].
-They are often referred to as short tandem repeats (STRs) by forensic geneticists, or as simple sequence repeats (SSRs) by plant geneticists [20].
-They are a crucial tool in the field of population genetics [2] and have been proposed to be used as markers to assist plant breeders in marker assisted selection [9].
-A genetic marker is a gene or DNA sequence with a known location on a chromosome that can be used to identify individuals or species.
-It can be described as a variation (which may arise due to mutation or alteration in the genomic loci) that can be observed.
+A microsatellite is a tract of repetitive DNA in which certain DNA motifs (ranging in length from 1-6 or more base pairs) are repeated, typically 5-50 times [11].
+They are often referred to as short tandem repeats (STRs) by forensic geneticists, or as simple sequence repeats (SSRs) by plant geneticists [22].
+They are a crucial tool in the field of population genetics [2] and have been proposed for use as markers to assist plant breeders in marker assisted selection [10].
+A genetic marker is a gene or DNA sequence with a known location on a chromosome that can be used to identify individuals or species [5].
+It can be described as a variation (which may arise due to mutation or alteration in the genomic loci) that can be observed [5].
 A genetic marker may be a short DNA sequence, such as a sequence surrounding a single base-pair change (single nucleotide polymorphism, SNP), or a long one, like minisatellites [5].
-The molecular marker techniques are based on naturally occurring polymorphisms in DNA sequences.
-Its concept was started in the nineteenth century by Gregor Mendel who employed phenotype based genetic markers in his experiments.
-Later on, phenotype based genetic markers for Drosophila melanogaster led to the founding of the theory of genetic linkage.
-In General, Molecular markers are well established and their applications as well as limitations have been realized.
+The molecular marker techniques are based on naturally occurring polymorphisms in DNA sequences [5].
+Its concept was started in the nineteenth century by Gregor Mendel who employed phenotype based genetic markers in his experiments [4].
+Later on, phenotype based genetic markers for Drosophila melanogaster led to the founding of the theory of genetic linkage [4].
+In General, Molecular markers are well established and their applications as well as limitations have been realized [4].
 They offer numerous advantages over conventional phenotype characterization because they are stable and detectable in all tissues regardless of growth differentiation, development, pleiotropic effect, epistatic effects and not confounded to environment where they grow [4].

-On sweet potato, Morphological characterization has been used successfully to analyse genetic diversity necessary for its germplasm conservation, to reduce accession number by identification and elimination of duplicates and to enhance crop breeding [17]; [14]; [21], it also has been used extensively on various crop plants diversity assessments in various parts of the world [17]; [12].
-During the last decade, a lot of molecular information has been accumulated and used for genetic diversity assessment on sweet potato germplasm [19].
-The most widely used molecular marker procedures for population genetic analysis of both animals and plants during the past few years is the simple sequence repeat (SSR) markers or microsatellites [13]; [22]; [17].
-These markers are highly polymorphic, co-dominant, and can easily be detected on high-resolution gels [15].
+On sweet potato, morphological characterization has been used successfully to analyse genetic diversity necessary for its germplasm conservation, to reduce accession number by identification and elimination of duplicates and to enhance crop breeding [19]; [16]; [24], and apart from its usage on the sweet potato plant, morphological characterization has also has been used extensively on various crop plants diversity assessments in various parts of the world [19]; [14].
+Also, during the last decade, a lot of molecular information has been gathered on the sweet potato plant and this information has also been used as a means of molecular characterization of the genetic diversity assessment of the plant germplasm [21].
+The most widely used molecular marker procedures for population genetic analysis of both animals and plants during the past few years is the simple sequence repeat (SSR) markers or microsatellites [15]; [25] [19].
+These markers are highly polymorphic, co-dominant, and can easily be detected on high-resolution gels [17].
+Of all the molecular makers employed, Expressed Sequence Tags-Simple Sequence Repeats (EST-SSR) and Simple Sequence Repeats (SSR) markers have been reported to be efficient in evaluating genetic diversity and potato germplasm characterization among different geographical regions [12].
+According to [3] extensive diversity exists among cultivated sweet potato both inter or intra variety accessions in morphological, physiological, and agronomic traits and a wide range of diversity in cultivated sweet potato at the molecular level among accessions can be accessed using Simple Sequence Repeats primers which are the bases for modern cultivar improvements by hybridization.